freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/discordian-date.md

 The Gregorian calendar is a solar calendar with 12 months of 28–31 days each.
 The year in both calendars consists of 365 days, with a leap day added to February in the leap years except for three centurial years every 400 years.

-The Discordian calendar is aligned with the Gregorian calendar and begins on January 1.
+The <a href="http://www.rosettacode.org/wiki/Discordian_date" target="_blank" rel="noopener noreferrer nofollow">Discordian calendar</a> is aligned with the Gregorian calendar and begins on January 1.
 Its week consists of five days, there are 73 weeks per year.
-Every fourth year in the Discordian calendar, an extra day is inserted between Chaos 59 and Chaos 60
+Every fourth year in the Discordian calendar, an extra day is inserted between Chaos 59 and Chaos 60.

-Note that in the Discordian calendar Chaos 1, 3188 YOLD is January 1, 2022, in the Gregorian calendar.
+The months, weekdays, and events in the Discordian calendar are given by:

+Seasons: `'Chaos', 'Discord', 'Confusion', 'Bureaucracy', 'The Aftermath'`.

+Weekday: `'Sweetmorn', 'Boomtime', 'Pungenday', 'Prickle-Prickle', 'Setting Orange'`.

+Apostle: `'Mungday', 'Mojoday', 'Syaday', 'Zaraday', 'Maladay'`.

+Holidays: `'Chaoflux', 'Discoflux', 'Confuflux', 'Bureflux', 'Afflux'`.

+# --instructions--

 Convert a given date from the Gregorian calendar to the Discordian calendar.

+Note that in the Discordian calendar (Chaos 1, 3188 YOLD) is (January 1, 2022), in the Gregorian calendar.

 # --hints--